Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_openapi/apis/v1/a0_pe_invitations_post.md

 #### Description

-Any party (i.e. Verifier or Holder) can request to connect to other party.
-This connection invitation is sent as an out-of-band message since the DID of others may not be known at this stage.

-REST API acts as mediator and forwards the message to the receiver and responds back with the DID of the receiver in a DIDComm message.
+A party (usually Verifier) can provide information (to holders) to connect (to verifier) on a web page.
+The recipient (e.g. holder) will visit the web page and scan a QR Code.
+This connection invitation can be seen as an out-of-band message.

+The receiver (e.g. holder) responds back with its connection detail.

+This call creates that invitation to show on the web page.

 #### Request Body:
   ```json